Guides

 2. Roadside assistance is just for the side of the road.

 Due to its naming convention, many drivers associate roadside assistance with a car pulled over on a road or the shoulder of a highway.
-However, this is true for just 32% of all events.
+However, this is true for just 44% of all events.
 Surprisingly, more than half of all events actually occur at peoples’ homes (42%) or in public parking lots (26%).

 Don’t accrue additional costs for services you’re already paying for.
 To avoid this, make sure you understand the depth and breadth of your roadside coverage early and often.
 This won’t only help you recall coverage during events that happen at home or in parking lots, but will also help you remember that roadside is still applicable if your vehicle experiences a disablement off the road.

-Additionally, as we mentioned above, DIY is not only dangerous, but can also become an unexpectedly expensive endeavor.
+However, there are many dangers that exist in DIYing.
+Serious injuries, or worse, have occurred as a direct result of a DIY repair attempt gone wrong–especially in high-traffic areas or inclement weather.
+DIY can also become an unexpectedly expensive endeavor.
 If you don’t know the ins and outs of car mechanics, this can make the problem worse, resulting in additional repairs.

 5. Using my roadside program counts as a claim and will affect my insurance premium